oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup/ai-vision-setup.md

     <copy>allow group <group_in_tenancy> to manage object-family in compartment <output_bucket_located_object_storage_compartment></copy>
     ```

-## Task 8: Policies for OCI Speech
+## Task 8: Setup policies for OCI Speech

 Before you start using OCI Speech, your tenancy administrator should set up the following policies by following below steps: